Courtney A. Bailey

 He has appeared both as Counsel and as Instructing Attorney instructing Queen’s Counsel in complex litigation matters before the Supreme Court of Judicature of Jamaica and the Court of Appeal of Jamaica.
-Courtney has also instructed Queen’s Counsel and English Solicitors with respect to matters on appeal from the Court of Appeal (Jamaica) to the Judicial Committee of the Privy Council in the United Kingdom, including preparing submissions to the Privy Council.
+Courtney has also instructed Queen’s Counsel and English Solicitors with respect to matters on appeal from the Court of Appeal (Jamaica) to the Judicial Committee of the Privy Council in the United Kingdom, including preparing submissions to the Privy Council and has appeared before the Privy Council.
 Courtney has also appeared in commercial arbitration proceedings and in court-ordered mediations and is a Fellow of the Chartered Institute of Arbitrators.
 Since 2010 his practice has expanded to include corporate and commercial law.

 Courtney Bailey is a member of the firm’s Corporate & Commercial Department and has been a partner since 2006.

 In his commercial practice he has been involved in and advised on complex commercial transactions involving loan and security documentation, the acquisition of local companies by foreign entities and corporate financing by Private Placement.

 Courtney is a former Associate Tutor in Civil Procedure and Practice at the Norman Manley Law School.

 Legal Education Certificate, Norman Manley Law School (1997)